ExlRstn/easy-branch-creator/CONTRIBUTING.md

 # Debugging
-To debug easy-branch-creator the following steps needs to be executed:
+To debug easy-branch-creator-new the following steps needs to be executed:

 1. Ensure [dependencies for node-gyp](https://github.com/nodejs/node-gyp#installation) are configured.
 1. If you don't have one yet, [create a Visual Studio Marketplace Publisher](https://learn.microsoft.com/en-us/azure/devops/extend/publish/integration?view=azure-devops#create-a-publisher).